joinpursuit/Pursuit-Core-iOS-Unit1-Assignment1/README.md

     print("The night before the trip you get an email that says, while on the island you can play a game and win a prize!
 You find out that you are also allowed to excange your ticket for two tickets and bring a friend.
 You are allowed to compete for the prize alone but if you bring a friend it is MANDATORY that you split the prize.
 If you'd like to compete for the prize alone, ENTER 1.
 If you'd like to bring a friend along and split the prize, ENTER 2" )

 case "decline" :
     print("Back to the ol'grind.
 You get to class the next day and are told that the invitation has been extended to members of your class for one more day.
 If you want to go about your day as usual ENTER 1.
-If you want to accept the invitation and on the trip ENTER 2."  )
+If you want to accept the invitation and go on the trip ENTER 2."  )
 default:
     print("Not a valid entry")
 }